Esri/arcgis-maps-sdk-swift-toolkit/Documentation/UtilityNetworkTrace/README.md

 ## Behavior:

-The tool allows users to choose between multiple networks (if more than one is defined in a webmap), choose between named trace configurations, add trace starting points either programmatically or by tapping on a map view and view trace results.
+The tool allows users to:
+ - Choose between multiple networks (if more than one is defined in a webmap)
+ - Choose between named trace configurations
+ - Add trace starting points either programmatically or by tapping on a map view
+ - View trace results

 ## Usage